m-vij/MetaCellRank/README.md

 Example_Run.ipynb

 This file contains an example Google Colab notebook of what the expected output should look like.
-DO NOT run this code, but can be used as reference.
+DO NOT run this code. but can be used as reference.

 M_spliced.csv, M_unspliced.csv